zmike/zmike.github.io/_posts/2022-07-15-all-text-no-fun.md

 And surely that would never be a problem.

 ## Narrator: It was.
 It's XFB, so obviously it's a problem.
-The standard number of locations that can be relied upon for user variables is 32, which means a total of 128 components for XFB.
+The standard number of locations that can be relied upon for user variables is 32, which means a total of 128 components can be used for XFB.
 CTS specifically hits this in the Dragonball Z region of the test suite (Enhanced Layouts, for those of you who don't speak GLCTS) with shaders that increase in complexity at a geometric rate.

 Let's take a look at one of the simpler ones from `KHR-Single-GL46.enhanced_layouts.xfb_struct_explicit_location`: